RMChapple/TableauHurricaneDashboard/README.md

 ### HurricanesData.csv
 This csv file contains an edited version of the NOAA HURDAT2 dataset.
 It removes all data columns not necessary to create the dashboard, as well as reconfiguring the data so it can be read by Tableau.
 For instance, the Latitude and Longitude in the original is given as degrees E, W, & N and has been changed to decimals.
 Time and date have been changed from the original to break them out into individual data columns and in formats Tableau can read.
 In addition, I've added columns to provide storm-level identifiers and describe the order in which points should be drawn, both of which are required by Tableau to create this visualisation.

-**I do not own this dataset**, and this edited version is supplied for the purposes of education only.
+**I do not own this dataset**, and this edited version is supplied for the purposes of education & training only.

 The original HURDAT2 dataset is available from NOAA here: <http://www.nhc.noaa.gov/data/>
 They do wonderful work, and I have nothing but gratitude to them for making their data publicly available.